Sex segregation in Saudi Arabia: Public reception

+The United Nations and Western countries have encouraged Saudi kings to end strict segregation of institutions such as schools, government institutions, hospitals, and other public spaces.

 Recent attempts to remove sex segregation

 Sex segregation is practiced since old times in Saudi Arabia.
 However, on 8 December 2019, a new rule was announced to reduce gender segregation in restaurants and cafes as they will no longer be required to have separate areas for families and bachelors.

 Exceptions to segregation rules sometimes include hospitals, medical colleges, and banks.
 The number of mixed-gender workplaces has increased since King Abdullah was crowned, although they are still not common.
 Several newspaper publishers have desegregated their offices.

 As a practical matter, gender mixing is going to become fairly common in parts of daily life.
 Nowadays, women customarily take taxis driven by men and they can drive by themselves while in the past they were not allowed to drive and were chauffeured by males.
 Many households have maids, who mix with the unrelated men of the households.
 Maids, taxi drivers, and waiters tend to be foreigners, which is sometimes used as a reason to be less strict about segregation.

 As part of its reform drive, the kingdom lifted the prohibition of women entering sports stadiums.
 Saudi women were allowed to watch a football match in a stadium for the first time in January 2018.
 The women were segregated from the male-only sections, and were seated in the "family section".